ScottMGerstl/ng2-validate/README.md

 ## Validation Logic
 These components are built so that you can use your favorite validation framework as long as the result of the validation lines up with angular's [ValidatorFn](https://github.com/angular/angular/blob/master/modules/angular2/src/common/forms/directives/validators.ts#L51).
-However, there are some built in validation logic classes that you can use; I referenced a couple in the component above.
+However, there are some built in validation logic classes that you can use; I referenced a couple in the upcoming control validation class.
 I will be adding to the logic classes over time and will definitely take pull requests to grow the available library of those logic files.

 Current available logic: